 In the fall of 2013, at long last, Kakefu returned to the Tigers in a capacity that left a lot of people confused.
 His official job title was Batting and Development Coordinator for the General Manager (abbreviated DC).
 It was not an officially recognized full-time position, so he did not wear club attire or don a uniform like the regular coaches did.
 However, he did work closely with some of the club’s up and coming young talent.
 Kakefu kept the position until the end of the 2015 season, though the title changed slightly when then-manager Katsuhiro Nakamura passed away suddenly on September 15, and the position remained vacant.
 A month later, Tomoaki Kanemoto was named the club’s 33rd manager, and because their baseball philosophies matched well (and both worked hard to reach superstar status despite being late draft picks), Kakefu was appointed second squad (farm) manager.
 He started immediately, working with players who were not sent to the club’s autumn camp in Aki.
 For the first time in 27 seasons, he would wear the Tigers pinstripes again.
 His number remained unchanged from his playing days: 31.

-Kakefu enjoyed moderate success in his first year as farm manager.
+Kakefu enjoyed moderate success as farm manager.
 He continued to show adeptness at customizing his coaching based on the player, and was well liked by the players under his wing.
 He expressed regret at not being able to send players up to the first squad ‘for good’ as the shuffle of fielders and pitchers from first to second squad was frequent.
-However, his efforts are unquestioned and he continues to build on the legacy he left on the field back in 1988 upon his retirement as a hard-working player.
+However, his efforts were unquestionnable and he was able to successfully build on the legacy he left on the field back in 1988 upon his retirement as a hard-working player.

 Hague, Kakefu Ready for 36’s Promotion (May 16, 2016)